How to Become a Phlebotomist in Tennessee

 Key Points

-• A Phlebotomist is a trained healthcare professional who draws blood for medical tests, transfusions, and donations.
+• What is a phlebotomist?: A phlebotomist is a healthcare professional who draws blood from patients for medical tests, transfusions, or donations, while ensuring patient comfort and safety.

 Where to Find Phlebotomy Classes in Tennessee?